siriusastrebe/syc/README.md

     syc.serve(variable)

 This is a safe way of allowing clients to receive changes to a variable.
 Changes on the server side will be sent to each client.
-If the client's version of the variable is modified, it will revert to match the server side's version immediately (or, on the next dirty-check if Object.observe is not available client-side)
+If the client's version of the variable is modified, it will revert to match the server side's version immediately

 ### Juggling Users (Server Side)